Sunny250389/TestAutomation_RAG-LLM/README.md

 # TestAutomation_RAG-LLM
-Introduction to AI and LLM - How They Work
+Introduction to AI and LLM